pssnyder/v7p3r-chess-engine/docs/V7P3R_CHESS_ENGINE_DESIGN_GUIDE.md

 **Engine Configuration:**

-* Color Setting: White or Black
-* Core Engine Type: v7p3r
+* A config.json will be provided for reference of prefered configurable settings to start with, these will guide the mvp functionality of the engine
+* Core Engine Name: v7p3r, stockfish, chatfish, or any other engine name can be used (code can be updated to add specific engine handlers)
-* Search Algorithm: negamax
+* v7p3r Search Algorithm: negamax
-* Ruleset: default, custom
-* Depth: 1-10
+* v7p3r Depth: 1-10
-* Performance Controls
+* v7p3r Performance Controls
   * Efficiency: Alpha Beta Pruning, Move Ordering with max move limit, Depth Limiting
   * Accuracy: Opening Book
   * Risk: Critical Move Short Circuiting, Quiescence Checks, MVV-LVA Calculation